Weak convergence of the empirical measure for the Keller-Segel model in both subcritical and critical cases: Introduction and results

-with $K(x) = -x/\|x\|^2$ if $x\ne 0$ and $K(0)=0$ and $\star$ stands for the convolution.
+and $\star$ stands for the convolution product.
 One can understand this equation as the modeling of an infinite number of particles moving as Brownian motions which attract each other with a Coulombian force.

 \vip